Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 4.  **Can techniques be combined?** The success of the `1b-sft-mixed-best` model, which was later enhanced with `cot` prompting, shows that combining finetuning with sophisticated prompting is a powerful strategy.

-In conclusion, this study demonstrates that by intelligently applying finetuning and prompting techniques, a small 1B parameter language model can achieve and even surpass the reasoning performance of a model three times its size on specific, complex tasks.
+In conclusion, this study demonstrates that by intelligently applying finetuning and prompting techniques, a small 1B parameter language model can achieve and even surpass the performance of a model three times its size on specific, complex tasks.
 The key lies in selecting the right combination of model, method, and data.